AhmadHAW/Hauptprojekt/README.md

 The original dataset only contains existing edges.
 That means we have to generate new (non existing) edges during training and inference.
 ## Visualizing the Semantic Embedding Space
 We have described how KGEs are generated and how we transfer them to the LLM in the training and inference process.
 Now let's take a look at how we want to measure and visualize the changes in the semantic understanding of the LLM.
 First, let's look at the general performance of the vanilla LLM and the prompt LLMs.
 We check whether adding the KGEs leads to an improvement in accuracy.
-To do this, we look at the training process and then use the evaluation dataset to produce the cofusion matrices of the models.
+To do this, we look at the training process and then use the evaluation dataset to produce the confusion matrices of the models.

 Then we calculate the positional encodings of all semantically meaningful passages in the prompt, such as user ID, movie ID, movie title, genres, user embedding and movie embedding.
 With the help of these positional encodings, we produce two views, one view of the attentions in the output layer and one view of the embeddings in the output layer.